Built by an anaesthetics registrar in regional Australia.

 - Model answer with specific values, normal ranges, and ICU application

-- Topic sessions or random sets from the question bank
+- Topic sessions or random sets from the question library

 - AI question generation in First Part SAQ format